Choosing the Right SUP

 Surf-specific SUPs are typically shorter than other boards, have a narrower nose and tail, and they typically have more rocker, or curve, from nose to tail.
 These features make the boards great for surfing waves, but the trade off is that they're a lot less stable and they're slower than other types of boards in flat water.

 Touring boards are designed to excel in flat or choppy water because they're long and they're pointed at the nose which helps them go straight and glide more efficiently.
 Touring boards usually have attachment points on the deck for storing gear or attaching accessories.

 Race boards can actually look very similar to touring boards, except they're narrower and tend to be a bit longer.
 This makes race boards extremely fast through the water, but the flip side is that they're much less stable than a typical touring board and so they're best suited for paddlers focused on racing.

 With all of this said, no amount of research can compare to actually taking a board out for a test drive.
+Check the SUP Board Gear Guide to compare models, read reviews, and evaluate specs.
 Check with your local outdoor store or surf shop and see if they have any demo boards available.
 Better yet, see if they have any demo days where you can try and test a variety of boards in the same conditions.
 As a final note, remember than whatever type of board you choose it's important that you also choose an appropriate paddle, life jacket, and leash.

-Well, I hope this video helped to simplify the process of choosing the right stand-up paddle board for you.
+We hope this helped to simplify the process of choosing the right stand-up paddle board for you!